Glauber-Exclusion dynamics : rapid mixing regime: Replacement lemma: Proof of Lemma

 \section{Replacement lemma: Proof of Lemma \ref{Lem:replacement}}

-For an integer $K \ge 1$ we consider the $K$-marked SSEP $z(t):=\{z_i(t)\}_{i=1, \dots, K}$ on $\Z_N$, and the $K$-marked independent SRWs $z^0(t):=\{z^0_i(t)\}_{i=1, \dots, K}$ with rate $1$, i.e., each particle runs as a SRW having an independent Poisson clock with intensity $1$.
+For an integer $K \ge 1$ we consider the $K$-marked SSEP $z(t):=\{z_i(t)\}_{i=1, \dots, K}$ on $\Z_N$, and the $K$-marked independent SRWs $z^0(t):=\{z^0_i(t)\}_{i=1, \dots, K}$ with rate $1$, i.e., each particle runs as a SRW having an independent Poisson clock with intensity $1$ (see the explicit generator in Appendix \ref{Sec:A}).
 We use the following coupling between these two processes; the result is known (e.g.\ \cite{DMPbook}) and has been used extensively in \cite{DMFL}.
-Since we need to clarify the dependency of each constant and the construction of coupling, we include the proof.
+Since we need to clarify the dependence on every constant involved in the processes and we also need to refer to the construction of the coupling, we include the proof of the following claim.

 \begin{lemma} For any integers $N \ge 2$ and $K \ge 1$ with $N \ge K$, fix any initial condition $z(0)=z^0(0)=\{x_1, \dots, x_K\}$ in $\Z_N$ where $x_i \neq x_j$ for $i\neq j$, $i, j=1, \dots, K$.
 Then there exists a coupling $\Pb$ between a $K$-marked SSEP $\{z(t)\}_{t \ge 0}$ and $K$-marked independent SRWs $\{z^0(t)\}_{t \ge 0}$ with rate $1$ such that the following holds: for any $\e>0$ there exists $T_0$ such that for all $T_0 \le T \le N^{2+\e}$,